Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 A Dutch OpenID Connect Assurance profile is currently being drafted.
 It is expected to be added to the list of required standards by Forum Standaardisatie.
 The latest version of the profile can be found at https://logius.gitlab.io/oidc/.

 **Out of band**
 For some Use Cases it may be appropriate to distribute Access Tokens using an Out of band authentication method.
-A commonly used method is an API web portal to which an End-User authenticates and is able to acquire an API Access Token.

-Depending on the implementation of the Out of band method, this option may not provide optimal End-User experience.
+Out of band authentication is generally appropriate when API resources are accessed via an application that already provides an authentication method.
+Based on an End-User authentication performed, the application subsequently requests an Access Token for API access from the Identity Provider via a secure channel.

 #### Client authentication
+Authenticating the Client application that accesses API resources, being it on behalf of an End-User or in a system-to-system setting, is almost always required.
+Also, although listed separately, the abovementioned methods for End-User authentication require Client authentication.

 The following methods can be used for Client authentication.

-Note that, although listed separately, the abovementioned methods for End-User authentication also require Client authentication.

-Also note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore not recommended and not listed as options below.
+Note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore not recommended and not listed as options below.

 **Mutual TLS authentication (mTLS)**
 Mutual TLS authentication is a feature of TLS with which the Client authenticates itself to the Server using its X.509 certificate. mTLS provides a strong Client authentication for server-based Clients and cannot be used with Native or User-Agent-based Clients that are not backed with a server.